 From catching the surf at our four blue flag beaches, tackling challenging ascents on the rock faces in the stunning Lake District or getting lost in the trails of Hamsterley Forest, there's no excuse to be indoors.

-Those seeking solitude will find it here with Northumberland named as the most sparsley populated county in England - it is quite an experience to be standing on the stunning Cheviot hills, feeling like you have the entire planet all to yourself.
+Those seeking solitude will find it here with Northumberland as the most sparsley populated county in England - it is quite an experience to be standing on the stunning Cheviot hills, feeling like you have the entire planet all to yourself.

 Mysterious caves, historical castles, dark ancient forests, curious seals, comical puffins, thundering waterfalls, stunning coastline, inviting lakes and majestic mountains are yours to explore and to call home.